Why You Need to Begin Modernizing Performance Management

 2. Set Expectations and Goals for Each Department or Employee

-This also makes it easy to identify underperforming employees since you have drawn a line and can see when they haven’t reached it by using hard facts and numbers.
+This also makes it easy to identify underperforming employees since you have drawn a line and can see when they haven’t reached it using hard facts and numbers.

 You will also want to start setting up goals with individuals based on their past performance.
 It’s a great way to push them to continue doing as well as they have been and to do even better.